Josh Magette: Darüşşafaka (2020–2021)

 On December 6, 2020, Magette signed with Darüşşafaka of the Basketball Super League.

-Tasmania JackJumpers (2021–present)
+Tasmania JackJumpers (2021–2023)

 On July 28, 2021, Magette signed with the Tasmania JackJumpers for the 2021–22 NBL season.
 He helped the JackJumpers reach the NBL Grand Final in their first season.

 On June 8, 2022, Magette re-signed with the JackJumpers for the 2022–23 NBL season.
 He underwent season-ending surgery in February 2023 to repair a broken cheekbone and fractured eye socket.

+On October 2, 2023, Magette announced his retirement from basketball.